Codibris/ioBroker.tibberconnect/README.md

 - energy prices of today
 - energy prices of tomorrow
 - acitvate or deaktivate pulse (no data at the moment)

-### **WORK IN PROGRESS**

-- switch from schedule to deamon
-- Load current energy price on 5 min interval
-- optimize structure and internal objects
-- connects tibber pulse and get data
-- configurate fields for tibber pulse feed

 ### Future